-Packing for Your Coral Islands SUP Trip
+Coral Islands SUP Specfic Information

-On your first evening at the Tropical Education Center your inland guides will talk to you about packing for the trip.
-If you have luggage that you do not need with you while on the reef you can leave a bag stored in our office in Dangriga until you return at the end of your trip.
-Ensure your name is clearly marked on your bag and that you do not leave any passports, money, electronics, or other valuables in your bag.
+On your first evening at the Tropical Education Center your inland guides will talk with you about packing for this trip.
+You will be provided with two 20 liter and one 10 liter dry bags to pack your clothes in for the kayaking portion of your trip.
+When you arrive in Dangriga at the boat dock your gear that is packed in these waterproof bags will be loaded onto the motor boat with you.
+Your leave-behind luggage will be stored in our office in Dangriga until you return at the end of your trip.
+Please ensure your name is clearly marked on your bag and that you do not leave any passports, money, electronics, or other valuables in your bag.
 These items should travel with you to take care of.

 PLEASE NOTE: we cannot be deemed responsible for people’s personal property while travelling.
 There are a variety of luggage and personal property insurance policies available to purchase.

 A few tips …

 - Bring some colour ribbon to tie to your dry bags so you are quickly able to identify your bags from others.